adzcai/games-bot/README.md

 ------------
 1. Install _node.js_: https://nodejs.org/en/
 2. Make sure you have the latest versions of node and npm (which is downloaded with node) by running `node -v` (should be v8.9.1 or higher) and `npm -v` (should be 5.6.0).
 If you do not, you can use nvm to update node and `npm install npm@latest -g` to update npm.
-3. Mom-Bot requires a few node modules.
-Install all of the required modules by running `npm install --save discord.js fs`
+3. GamesBot requires a few node modules.
+Install all of the required modules by running `npm install`
 4. The program should now be ready to run.
 Type `node bot.js` to launch the program.

 Help